Grounding-Driven Attack: Improving Encoder-based Adversarial Transferability against Large Vision-Language Models: Grounding-Driven Attack

-The objective of \emph{global semantic disruption} is twofold: (1) disrupting the alignment between the image and its original textual description $T_d$ in the joint vision–language embedding space; and (2) inducing a substantial shift in the overall visual semantics, making the adversarial image $I_{\text{adv}}$ semantically distinct from the original clean image $I$.
+\textbf{Global Disruption.} The objective of \emph{global disruption} is twofold: (1) disrupting the alignment between the image and its original textual description $T_d$ in the joint vision–language embedding space; and (2) inducing a substantial shift in the overall grounded representation, making the adversarial image $I_{\text{adv}}$ distinct from the original clean image $I$ in grounded representation.
 They are realized with the following two loss terms.

-\textbf{(1) Text–Image Loss.} This loss measures the cosine distance between $I_{\text{adv}}$ and $T_d$ in the aligned embedding space to disrupt their global semantic alignment.
+\textbf{(1) Text–Image Loss.} This loss measures the cosine distance between $I_{\text{adv}}$ and $T_d$ in the aligned embedding space to disrupt their global grounding alignment.
 It is formulated as:

 where $\cos(\cdot,\cdot)$ denotes the cosine similarity.
-By maximizing this loss, we encourage the adversarial image to be semantically misaligned with its original textual description.
+By maximizing this loss, we encourage the adversarial image to become misaligned with its original textual description.

 \textbf{(2) Image–Image Loss.} This loss measures the cosine distance between $I_{\text{adv}}$ and the original image $I$.
 Let $f_v^{\text{all}}(\cdot) \in \mathbb{R}^{(HW+1) \times d_v}$ denote all visual tokens from the vision encoder (including both [CLS] and $H \times W$ patch tokens) before projection.
 The loss is: